Waterparks (band)

 Waterparks is an American pop rock band formed in Houston, Texas in 2011.
 The group currently consists of lead vocalist and rhythm guitarist Awsten Knight, backing vocalist and lead guitarist Geoff Wigington, and backing vocalist and drummer Otto Wood.

 The band has released three EPs, two of which were released independently while the third was released via Equal Vision.
 The band released their debut studio album, Double Dare, on November 4, 2016, via Equal Vision, then later their second studio album Entertainment under the same label on January 26, 2018.
 On May 23, 2019, the band announced that they had left Equal Vision and signed on with Hopeless.
 Their third studio album, entitled Fandom, was released on October 11, 2019.
 The band then signed with 300 Entertainment and their fourth studio album, Greatest Hits, was released on May 21, 2021.
 The band signed with Fueled by Ramen in 2022, and their fifth studio album, Intellectual Property, was released in April 2023.
+In 2025, the band signed to BMG.
+Their sixth studio album, Jinx, was released in July 2026.

 The band's music has mostly been described as pop-punk, pop rock, electropop, and alternative rock.
 Their newer releases have been described as hyperpop and hip hop/rap.